Illithid: Related creatures

-Brain Golem: An eight-foot-tall humanoid-shaped construct made entirely of brain tissue, these creations exist only to serve an elder brain and its illithid community.

 Brainstealer Dragon: A mix of illithid and dragon, these powerful wyrms occasionally rule over illithid communities that lack an elder brain.

-Illithidae: Illithidae are to mind flayers as less intelligent animals are to humans.
-Known types include the cessirid, embrac, kigrid, and saltor.
-Dragon magazine once published a template for use in creating an illithidae creature, for use with the 1st Edition of the Advanced Dungeons & Dragons game.
-They were updated in 3.5 in the Lords of Madness supplement.

 Illithocyte: Illithid tadpoles that survived the fall of a mind flayer empire, they evolved into a new life form and now crawl about in groups seeking psychic radiation on which to feed.

 Kezreth: A living troop transport and battle platform created from the severed head of a shamed illithid.
 They serve in this capacity in the hope of redeeming themselves and being allowed to return to the elder brain.

-Mind Worm: Created by illithids to serve as assassins and bounty hunters, these powerful psionic creatures resemble smaller purple worms.
+Mind Worm: Created by illithids to serve as assassins and bounty-hunters, these powerful psionic creatures resemble smaller purple worms.
 They can attack from far distances with their probe worms.

-Mindwitness: Inserting an illithid tadpole into a beholder results in these abominations, which are used as guards and sentries.

-Mozgriken: An illithid tadpole inserted into a svirfneblin gnome while subjected to a dangerous psionic ritual creates a mozgriken.
-These three-tentacled ceremorphs are despised by all, but their aptitude for stealth and psionic powers of stealth and shape control make them useful spies for the illithids.

-Neothelid: If an illithid tadpole survives but fails to undergo ceremorphosis, it will eventually grow into an incredibly powerful worm-like creature with illithid tentacles at the forefront of its body and immense mental powers.